Definitive Guide to Product Sampling Campaigns

 What is product sampling?

-Product sampling is the process of giving consumers the opportunity to try a product before committing to a full purchase.
+Product sampling is simply allowing consumers to try your product before committing to a full purchase.

 Why product sampling is important for brands

 Firstly, it encourages consumers to try something new by taking away the financial risk of spending money on a product and not liking it.
-Customers won’t know they enjoy a product until they experience it for themselves and cost is often a big barrier that stops them trying it in the first place.
-Free product samples remove that barrier so more consumers try a product, driving full-size sales.
+Customers cannot know they enjoy a product until they experience it for themselves.

-But it’s not just that customers get to experience something physically that increases conversions.
-Product sampling plays into the ‘reciprocity instinct’: the human urge to reward someone who does something positive for us.
+Product sampling also plays into the ‘reciprocity instinct’: the human urge to reward someone who does something positive for us.
+This means they are compelled to ‘reward’ this action by buying the product from your brand.

-Product sampling therefore helps businesses drive sales and build brand awareness.
-But when campaigns are conducted digitally, they offer in-depth insight into consumer behaviours and preferences.
+Product sampling therefore helps businesses drive sales and build brand awareness and loyalty.
+But when campaigns are conducted digitally, they also offer in-depth insight into consumer behaviours and preferences.

 Sampling campaigns on digital and physical channels

-When it comes to product sampling campaigns, brands can choose to conduct them digitally or physically.
+When it comes to product sampling campaigns, they can be conducted digitally or physically.

-With the right tools, brands can create striking digital campaigns in a few clicks and launch them across a variety of online channels.
-Customers who engage with the campaign are directed to claim their product sample which is then delivered straight to their home.
+With the right tools, it's possible to create striking digital sampling campaigns in a few clicks and launch them across a variety of online channels.
+Customers can claim their product sample which is then delivered straight to their home.

-Collaborating with influencers makes them ambassadors for a brand, enabling businesses to grow their CRM as well as target particular audiences for greater acquisition.
+Collaborating with influencers makes them ambassadors for a product, enabling businesses to grow their CRM as well as target particular audiences for greater acquisition.

 Diagnostic tools and profiling experiences

-Additionally, brands can use profiling experience in their campaigns: such as including shade finding tools to help consumers find a perfect colour match.
-Again, this helps personalise and improve the customer experience and increases the chance they’ll receive a product that works for them.
+Brands can use profiling experience in their campaigns: such as including shade finding tools to help consumers find a perfect colour match.